Lay3rLabs/TrustGraph/PLAN.md

 Can we make these reputation based?

 ## Future Service Improvements
-- [] Add llm component.
-- [] Break out Indexer contract, could be modified to be multichain?
+- [ ] Break out Indexer contract, could be modified to be multichain?
 EAS indexer component (indexes certain attestations without a resolver?)
-- [] Add eas-indexer sidecar to docker compose?
+- [ ] Add eas-indexer sidecar to docker compose?
-- [] JS example using EAS SDK
+- [ ] JS example using EAS SDK?
-- [] EAS Verify component?
-An EAS flow that verifies attestations
-- [] Add rewards and eas-compute-rewards component
-- [ ] Add safe module
+- [ ] Performance based Vesting
-- [] Vesting
-- [] More resolvers
+- [ ] More EAS resolvers
-- [] UI for demo
+- [ ] UI for demo
-- [] Docs and writeup
+- [ ] Docs and writeup
-- [] Symbient exploration
-- [] Futarchy
-- [] review and fixup tests
+- [ ] review and fixup tests
-- [] ERC20 bridging
+- [ ] bridge integration

 # Idea space
 ### Attestation Components